abhikmukh/processing_tasks/readme.md

 # This repository contains the code for the projects `Signal processing` and `DNA sequence analysis`
+This repo needs Python 3.10, pandas, numpy, scipy, matplotlib, seaborn, scikit-learn and biopython to run.
+To run this repository create a conda environment with this command conda env create --name envname --file=environments.yml Activate the environment with conda activate envname Then run the code with python process.py
 ## Signal processing
 7 signal datasets are provided in the folder `signal_datasets` were processed using Pythons Pandas, Numpy and Scipy libraries.
 The following operations were performed on the datasets: